vinceallenvince/Burner/README.md

 By itself, Burner doesn't do anything.
 You need to supply a set of classes like <a href='http://github.com/foldi/FloraJS'>FloraJS</a>.
 You start by creating a new Burner system.
 Next, save instances of these classes to the system and let Burner handle updating the DOM.

-## Example
+## Using your own classes

 Here's an example of how to use your own classes with Burner.
 Below I've added a new Obj class to a singleton called 'Hello'.
+There are some minimum requirements:

+# Your new class is to have an init() function.
+# It must extend the Burner.Item class via Burner.System.extend. (ie. Burner.System.extend(Obj, Burner.Item))
+# It must call Burner.Item in its constructor. (ie. Burner.Item.call(this, options))

-The minimum requirement for a new class is to have an init() function.
-You can also override the default step() function to update your object properties.
+You can also override the default step() function to update your object's properties.
 Finally, set Burner's 'Classes' property to the singleton.

 ```html